 - Your social media pages.
 Share product information, customer testimonials, user-generated content, and any promotions you have going on.

 - Your website.
-Design your website with search engine optimization (SEO) tactics in mind to push your content to the top of search engine results pages.
-Include keywords that align with your products or services within your web pages to boost your pages’ rankings in search results.
+Design your website with search engine optimization (SEO) tactics in mind to push your content to the top of search engine results pages (SERPs).
+Include keywords that align with your products or services in your web pages to boost your pages’ rankings in search results.

-Take a balanced approach by coupling paid marketing efforts such as paid social media ads and Google Ads with free marketing avenues like organic social media posts and internal blog posts on your website.
+Take a balanced approach by coupling paid marketing efforts, such as paid social media ads and Google Ads, with free marketing avenues like organic social media posts and blog posts on your website.

 5. Get involved in community efforts